Continuous-Time Portfolio Choice Under Monotone Mean-Variance Preferences-Stochastic Factor Case: General model description.

-The investment problem stated in the previous section can be solved by applying stochastic control theory.
-In this section we establish a link between Hamilton-Jacobi-Bellman-Isaacs equations and a saddle point of our initial problem.
+The investment problem stated in the previous section can be solved by applying the stochastic control theory.
+In this section we establish a link between the Hamilton-Jacobi-Bellman-Isaacs equation and the saddle point of our initial problem.